magnussolution/magnusbilling7/wiki/en/modules/call/call.rst

 Destination
 """""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _call-idUserusername:

-User
+Username
-""""
+""""""""

-We not write the description to this field.
+We did not write the description to this field.